 What Sky broadband speeds can I get?

-While almost everyone should be able to sign up for Sky’s Essential standard broadband with average speeds of 11Mbps or Sky’s Superfast fibre broadband (average speeds 59Mbps), its ultrafast service (average speeds 145Mbps) is available to about 20% of UK households.
+Almost everyone should be able to sign up for Sky’s Essential standard broadband with average speeds of 11Mbps, or either Sky’s Superfast 35 or Superfast fibre broadband (average speeds of 36Mbps and 59Mbp respectively).

 How much is Sky broadband?

-At the time of writing, Sky Essential is priced in the region of £26 per month, while Superfast is only a few pounds extra per month.
-That’s despite the fact that it’s several times faster.
+At the time of writing (July 2022), Sky Essentials is priced in the region of £30 per month.
+In fact, Sky Superfast 35 is a few pounds cheaper, despite the fact that it’s fibre broadband and several times faster.